brtalreja/Generative-AI-Model/README.md

 4. **Generate Text**: Use the `generate_text` function with a starting string to produce new text.

 ## Conclusion
 This project builds on the foundational work provided in The Clever Programmer's Text Generation Model using Python by expanding the potential of LSTMs for generating coherent text sequences.
-While the model captures the essence of the dataset, I am working on further improvements that can be achieved with fine-tuning and other architectures.
+While the model captures the essence of the dataset, I am working on further improvements that can be achieved with fine-tuning and other advanced architectures.

 ## References
 1. [LSTM](https://medium.com/@rebeen.jaff/what-is-lstm-introduction-to-long-short-term-memory-66bd3855b9ce)